kinners00/bolt/documentation/bolt_examples.md

 - `include chocolatey` installs the Chocolatey package manager.
 The Chocolatey provider is also deployed as a library with the Puppet agent in `apply_prep`.
 - The [package resource](https://puppet.com/docs/puppet/latest/types/package.html) ensures a package's state using the Chocolatey provider.

-3. To verify that the `puppet_choco_tap::installer` plan is available, run the following command inside the `bolt_choco_example` directory:
+3. To verify that the `choco_example::installer` plan is available, run the following command inside the `bolt_examples` directory:

 ```
 bolt plan show